 Once the wrap is sufficiently heated, you will need to lift an edge to start the removal.
 If you used a primer to seal down the edges of each vinyl section, it may be difficult to get under the edges with your fingernail.
 You can use a plastic razor blade to gently peel up these difficult edges.

 Once you have an edge peeled back, firmly grab it and gently lift to pull the piece off the surface of your vehicle.
-Make sure to maintain an angle of less than 90 degrees to keep the vinyl material from splitting apart.
+Make sure to maintain an angle of fewer than 90 degrees to keep the vinyl material from splitting apart.
 If you feel an increase in resistance, go back to using the heat gun to loosen the wrap before resuming the pulling process.
 Repeat for all panels before moving on to cleaning up the adhesive.

 Clean up the Adhesive

-With the removal of the vinyl wrap material, you will be left with a coat of adhesive on the surface of your paint.
+With the removal of the vehicle wrap material, you will be left with a coat of adhesive on the surface of your paint.
 Thoroughly heating the vinyl before pulling it away can help reduce the amount of adhesive left behind, but it cannot fully eliminate it.

 You can remove this remaining layer by applying a chemical adhesive residue remover.
 We use something cold Rapid Remover in our shop but an over the counter option is cold Goo Gone.
 While continuing to work in small sections, spray the entire surface of the body panel with adhesive remover, and then wait one minute.
 Use a plastic razor blade to scrape the adhesive away before wiping up the remainder with a paper towel.
-Repeat this process until all of the adhesive is gone.
+Repeat this process until all of the adhesives is gone.

 Know When to Bring in a Professional